HomeAll Buyer GuidesBest AI Tools for SmartRecruiters Hiring Teams (2026): Screening, Sourcing, and Talent Intelligence

 Key strengths for SmartRecruiters users

 • Phone and video modality.
 Tenzo AI supports both, configurable by role family.
-Phone interviews tend to achieve higher completion rates for hourly and high-volume roles.
+Phone interviews tend to achieve higher completion rates for hourly and high-volume roles, addressing the 60% abandonment rate seen with complex portals (2024).
 Video works better for corporate positions where visual context matters.

 • Rubric-based scoring.
 Each interview is evaluated against explicit competencies tied to the role.
 For SmartRecruiters users running structured hiring programs, this extends the same evaluation discipline to the automated screening step.